Tharu-silva/osi-stack/learning.md

     simply implementation.

     ARP techinically has 4 different formats signalled by the opcode in the arp header.
-But RARP request and reply have been depreciated and the code only handle ARP request and reply.
+But RARP request and reply have been depreciated and the logic only handles ARP request and replies.

     ARP handling algorithm:
         ?Do I have the hardware type in hwtype?